Ingenium-Games/ore/README.md

 But the basics are:
 - [Reading the FiveM Docs on how to Setup a Server,](https://docs.fivem.net/docs/server-manual/setting-up-a-server/)
 - [Installing and using a SQL Server (MariaDB, MySQL),](https://mariadb.org/)
-- Upload the db.sql to your server,
+- import the db.sql to your sql server,
 - Check your server.cfg is setup and like the example,
 - Have Fun!